Breaking the Curse of Dimensionality with Convex Neural Networks: Learning from continuously infinitely many basis functions

 When, $r^2 = \sup_{ v \in \V} \| \varphi_v \|^2_{ L_2(d\rho)}$ is finite, we have $\| f\|^2_{ L_2(d\rho)} \leqslant r^2 \gamma_1(f)^2$ and thus we get a convergence rate of $\frac{2Lr^2 \delta^2}{t+1}$.

-Moreover, the basic FW algorithm may be extended to handle the regularized problem as well \citep{harchaoui2013conditional,siammatrix,zhang2012accelerated}, with similar convergence rates in $O(1/t)$.
-Also, the second step in the algorithm, may be replaced by the optimization of $ {J}$ over the convex hull of all functions $\bar{f}_0, \dots, \bar{f}_{t}$, a variant which is often referred to as \emph{fully corrective}.
-In our context where $\V$ is a space where local search techniques may be considered, there is also the possibility of fine-tuning the vectors $v$ as well~\citep{bengio2006convex}.
+Moreover, the basic Frank-Wolfe (FW) algorithm may be extended to handle the regularized problem as well \citep{harchaoui2013conditional,siammatrix,zhang2012accelerated}, with similar convergence rates in $O(1/t)$.
+Also, the second step in the algorithm, where the function $f_{t+1}$ is built in the segment between $f_t$ and the newly found extreme function, may be replaced by the optimization of $ {J}$ over the convex hull of all functions $\bar{f}_0, \dots, \bar{f}_{t}$, a variant which is often referred to as \emph{fully corrective}.
+Moreover, in our context where $\V$ is a space where local search techniques may be considered, there is also the possibility of ``fine-tuning'' the vectors $v$ as well~\citep{bengio2006convex}, that is, we may optimize the function $(v_1,\dots,v_t,\alpha_1,\dots,\alpha_t) \mapsto J\big( \sum_{i=1}^t \alpha_i \varphi_{v_i} \big)$, through local search techniques, starting from the weights $(\alpha_i)$ and points $(v_i)$ obtained from the conditional gradient algorithm.

 \paragraph{Adding a new basis function.} The conditional gradient algorithm presented above relies on solving at each iteration the ``Frank-Wolfe step'':